Salisbury Cathedral from the Meadows: Stay in the UK

 In May 2013 the painting was bought by Tate for £23.1m.

-The acquisition was part of Aspire, a partnership between Tate and four other national and regional galleries - Amgueddfa Cymru - National Museum Wales, the National Galleries of Scotland, Colchester and Ipswich Museums Service and Salisbury and South Wiltshire Museum, and was acquired with major grants and donations from the Heritage Lottery Fund, the Art Fund (including a contribution from the Wolfson Foundation), The Manton Foundation, and Tate Members.
-The partnership will enable the work and to go on "almost constant" view, ensuring that it will stay in the UK.
+The acquisition was part of Aspire, a partnership between Tate and four other national and regional galleries – National Museum Wales, the National Galleries of Scotland, Colchester and Ipswich Museums Service and Salisbury and South Wiltshire Museum – and was acquired with major grants and donations from the Heritage Lottery Fund, the Art Fund (including a contribution from the Wolfson Foundation), The Manton Foundation, and Tate Members.
+The partnership enabled the work to go on "almost constant" view, and ensured that it would stay in the UK.

-In 2018, after a 5-year tour of Britain, the painting returned to Tate Britain for permanent display.
-It now ironically hangs next to JMW Turner's Caligua’s Palace and Bridge (1831).
-The two paintings were at the centre of a falling out between the artists at the 1831 Royal Exhibition.
-Constable, that year's ‘hangman’, switched the arrangement of the paintings at the last minute.
-Turner, unaware of the change, was infuriated by his painting's new position and "slew Constable without remorse” at a dinner they both attended, later that evening.
+In 2018, after a five-year tour of Britain, the painting returned to Tate Britain for permanent display.
+It now hangs next to JMW Turner's Caligula's Palace and Bridge (1831).
+The two paintings were at the centre of a falling-out between the artists at the 1831 Royal Exhibition.
+Constable, that year's ‘hangman', switched the arrangement of the paintings at the last minute.
+Turner, unaware of the change, was infuriated by his painting's new position and "slew Constable without remorse" at a dinner they both attended, later that evening.